A unified framework for imitation dynamics on higher-order networks: Results

-To gain more intuitions of condition (\ref{phiC-phiD>0}) and the effect of update rules (namely, $s$ and $q$) on the evolution of cooperation, we apply condition (\ref{phiC-phiD>0}) to the three social dilemmas we mentioned earlier, namely, LPGG, MSG, and TPGG.
+To gain more intuition about the effect of update rules on the evolution of cooperation, we apply condition (\ref{phiC-phiD>0}) to the three social dilemmas we mentioned earlier, namely, LPGG, MSG, and TPGG.
 For the LPGG, we derive that cooperation is favored over defection whenever $r_1> r_1^*$, where the critical value

 Similarly, for the MSG and TPGG, their corresponding critical value $r_{2}^*$ and $r_{3}^*$ are

 and

 respectively.